marian-code/wikipedia-music-tags/docs/instalation.rst

 The module was written so it could run on any platform with python installation.
 But it is only tested under Windows 10 with Anaconda 5.2.0.
-With only some minor modifications it should be able to run on Linux and Os X too.
-Problems concern mainly default paths and interaction with clipboard in GUI.

 Multiple Qt backends are supported thanks to QtPy.
 So you can substitute PyQt5 for: PyQt4, PySide2 or PySide.
 However, for now only compatibility with